Articles in this section

 Contents

-The Activity Alignment dashboard shows how employees spend time on activities that are critical to their roles, helping you:
+Activity Alignment shows how employees spend time on activities that are critical to their roles, helping you:

 Tip: Add Activity Alignment to your Favorites for quick access.